 Strong abdominoplasty candidates may be people who have found regular exercise and commitment to a healthy diet are not reducing fat and loose skin in the abdominal area.
 Candidates may also want to tighten abdominal muscles that have loosened due to pregnancy, aging, or dramatic weight loss.
 Abdominoplasty can remove stretch marks; often, patients will pair abdominoplasty with liposuction.

 Abdominoplasty is a very common procedure that can be performed in the hospital.
-Patients usually go home the same day as the surgery.
-General anesthesia is administered, though patients receiving the abbreviated abdominoplasty may elect to have only a local anesthetic and a sedative.
+Patients are kept in the hospital overnight and can go home the following day.
+General anesthesia is required.
 An incision is made horizontally across the stomach, just above the pubic bone; the muscles are tightened and fat and unnecessary skin are removed.
-The entire surgery usually lasts one to three hours.
+Liposuction of the flanks and abdomen are included in the procedure.
+The entire surgery usually lasts three to four hours.

-Abdominoplasty patients will need help with household tasks for a few days following the surgery; they are able to return to work in two to four weeks.
-Recipients cannot lift heavy objects for 4-6 weeks after their procedure.
-During the abdominoplasty, drains are usually implanted to remove fluid postsurgery, but they will be removed one to two weeks after the procedure.
+Abdominoplasty patients will need help with household tasks for a few days following the surgery; they are able usually able to return to work in two weeks.
+Recipients cannot lift heavy objects for 6 weeks after their procedure.
+Patients are asked to avoid abdominal excersizes like sit-ups or crunches for 3 months following the procedure to prevent stretching out their tight tummies.
+During the abdominoplasty, drains are usually implanted to remove fluid postsurgery, but they are usually removed within two weeks after the procedure.
 Abdominoplasty patients are required to wear a compression garment for 6 weeks after surgery to facilitate healing.

 Dr. Patrick Wilson focuses on breast augmentation, breast lift (mastopexy), tummy tuck (abdominoplasty), and liposuction surgery in Huntsville, AL. Wilson Plastic Surgery also specializes in facial rejuvenation, eyelid surgery (blepharoplasty), breast enhancement, facelift and rhinoplasty (nose surgery).
 Wilson Plastic Surgery is located in Huntsville, AL and serves the greater Madison County area as well as Decatur, Madison, Athens, and Scottsboro, AL.